projectcontour/contour/design/external-processing-design.md

 new type: `ExternalProcessor` and its friends: `ExtProc`, `ExtProcOverride`, `ProcessingMode`, `HeaderMutationRules`,`GRPCService`, `ExtProcPolicy` and more, will be defined for implement the design.

-In this design, the configuration is divided into three levels: `Global`, `VirtualHost`, `Route`, each level can be set up to one External processing; each level has a `Disabled` option, but at different levels, it has different meanings.
+In this design, the configuration is divided into three levels: `Global`, `VirtualHost`, `Route`, each level can be set up to one External processing; each level has a `disabled` option, but at different levels, it has different meanings.

 If the external procssing is added to the filter chain(s), it will be inserted just before the `Router` filter.

 ### Global level

-At the `Global` level, there is at most one external processing configured, and if the `globalExtProc` is NOT nil, and the `processor` is set but `Disabled == false`, then it will be append to the filter chain for HTTP and the fallback chain for HTTPS, and for HTTPS it varies depending on the configuration at the `VirtualHost` level(see below).
-If `Disabled == true`, it will be ignored.
+At the `Global` level, there is at most one external processing configured, and if the `globalExtProc` is NOT nil, and the `processor` is set but `disabled == false`, then it will be append to the filter chain for HTTP and the default chain for HTTPS if this VirtualHost has enabled the fallback certificate; but for the normal HTTPS it varies depending on the configuration at the `VirtualHost` level(see below).
+If `disabled == true`, it will be ignored.

 ```yaml
 kind: ContourConfiguration